 "Cytek," "SpectroFlo," "Tonbo Biosciences," "RedFluor," "VioletFluor," "Ghost Dye," "Ready-Set-Flow!," and "DxP Athena" are registered trademarks in the United States.
 "SpectroFlo" is also a registered trademark in Australia, the European Union, China and Canada.
 "ESP," "Enhanced Small Particle," "cFluor," "FSP," "Full Spectrum Profiling," "Viadye," "Spectrolearn," Spectrosort," and "Northern Lights" have pending trademark applications in the United States.
 All other service marks, trademarks and tradenames appearing in this Annual Report on Form 10-K are the property of their respective owners.
-We do not intend our use or display of other companies.
-Solely for convenience, the trademarks and tradenames referred to in this Annual Report on Form 10-K appear without the R and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor to these trademarks and tradenames.
+We do not intend our use or display of other companies' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.
+Solely for convenience, the trademarks and tradenames referred to in this Annual Report on Form 10-K appear without the ® and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor to these trademarks and tradenames.